JasperHG90/rfcrew/README.md

 *   **Configurable Agents and Tasks:** Define agent roles, goals, backstories, and tasks using YAML configuration files.
 *   **Tool Usage:** Agents can utilize tools like web search and web scraping to gather information.
 *   **Notes Scoring:** Initial notes are scored for sufficiency before proceeding with RFC generation.

+## Caution

+This is AI-generated content.
+Small changes in the input notes can make a large difference.

 ## Usage